Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 }
 ```

-### Content type for the Storefront client
+### Set the content type for the Storefront client

-The Storefront client is configured to send the `"content-type": "application/json"` header by default.
-You can change this header with the following:
+By default, the Storefront client sends the `"content-type": "application/json"` header.
+You can change this to `application/graphql` with the following:

 ```ts
 createStorefrontClient({contentType: 'graphql', ...})